Catalyzing Innovation: Breakout Labs

 Propel(x): From all your experience with these deep-tech startups, what tips do you have for them when it comes to fundraising?

-Propel(x): When these Breakout Lab companies succeed, how will society be impacted?
+Propel(x): When these Breakout Labs companies succeed, how will society be impacted?
 What kind of changes are you funding currently?

-The sky’s the limit, really.
-We’re about empowering entrepreneurs that we can get behind, that have matched a technology to a vision that excites us.
+We’re about empowering entrepreneurs that we can get behind, who have matched technology to a vision that excites us.
 Because technology is the force for powering society, whether you’re talking about harnessing fire or creating the internet.
 In that sense, we are not like most foundations, which have focused agendas around worthy goals like curing disease.

 Propel(x): One of the key questions we get is: why should people invest in these companies as opposed to the next mobile app?
 What are your thoughts?